dompdf/php-font-lib/SECURITY.md

 ## Supported Versions

-Because of limited resources and general compatibility between versions only the [latest release](https://github.com/dompdf/php-font-lib/releases) of Dompdf is actively supported.
+Because of limited resources and general compatibility between versions only the [latest release](https://github.com/dompdf/php-font-lib/releases) of FontLib is actively supported.

 ## Reporting a Vulnerability